 - Visibility means: Where do your or your work regularly appear?
 How many people see it?
 How does it spread?
 Where does it spread?
 What communities are you a part of?
 Who do you influence?
 It’s typically not enough to say you have visibility.
 You have to show how and where you make an impact and give proof of engagement.
 This could be quantitative evidence (e.g., size of your e-mail newsletter list, website traffic, blog comments) or qualitative evidence (high-profile reviews, testimonials from A-listers in your genre).

-- Target audience.
-You should be visible to the most receptive or appropriate audience for the work you’re trying to sell.
-For instance: If you have visibility, authority, and proven reach to orthodontists, that probably won’t be helpful if you’re marketing vampire fiction (unless perhaps you’re writing about a vampire orthodonist who repairs crooked vampire fangs?).
+- Target audience means: You should be visible to the most receptive or appropriate audience for the work you’re trying to sell.
+For instance: If you have visibility, authority, and proven reach to orthodontists, that probably won’t be helpful if you’re writing a book meant to target to Fortune 500 companies.